 \subsection{Single-mode approximation}

-We consider a situation in which the trap is tight and the size of the system is much smaller than the spin healing length.
-In this case, all particles occupy the same spatial wave function with a uniform spin state and we can use the single-mode approximation.
+We consider a situation in which atoms are tightly trapped and the size of the atomic cloud is much smaller than the spin healing length.
+In this case, all atoms occupy the same spatial wave function with a uniform spin state and we can use the single-mode approximation.
 The field operators can be rewritten as

-where $\hat{a}_m$ are bosonic operators and the wave function $\psi_{\textrm{SMA}}(\bm{r})$ is the ground state of $[-\hbar^2 \nabla^2 /(2M) + V] \psi_{\rm SMA} = \varepsilon_0 \psi_{\rm SMA}$ satisfying the normalization condition $\int |\psi_{\textrm{SMA}}(\bm{r})|^2 d\bm{r} = 1$.
+where $\hat{a}_m$ are bosonic operators and the wave function $\psi_{\mathrm{SMA}}(\bm{r})$ is the ground state of $[-\hbar^2 \nabla^2 /(2M) + V] \psi_{\rm SMA} = \varepsilon_0 \psi_{\rm SMA}$ satisfying the normalization condition $\int |\psi_{\mathrm{SMA}}(\bm{r})|^2 d\bm{r} = 1$.
 Substituting Eq.~(\ref{SMA}) into Eqs.~(\ref{H0}) and (\ref{Hint}), we obtain

-where $\hat{N} = \sum_m \hat{a}_m^\dagger \hat{a}_m$, $V^{\rm eff} = \left[\int |\psi_{\textrm{SMA}}(\bm{r}))|^4 d\bm{r}\right]^{-1}$, and
+where $\hat{N} = \sum_m \hat{a}_m^\dagger \hat{a}_m$, $V^{\rm eff} = \left[\int |\psi_{\mathrm{SMA}}(\bm{r})|^4 d\bm{r}\right]^{-1}$, and